wavexx/python-bond/README.rst

 When constructing a ``bond``, the following keyword arguments are always allowed in constructors:

-``trans_except``:

-  Enables/disables "transparent exceptions".
-If ``trans_except`` is enabled, exceptions will be forwarded across the bond using the original data-type.
-If ``trans_except`` is disabled (default for all languages except Python), then exceptions will be transformed to a string containing the text representation of the exception instead, which avoids serialization errors.
+``cmd``:

+  Command used to execute the interactive interpreter.

+``args``:

+  Default arguments used to execute the interactive interpreter.

 ``xargs``:

-  Additional arguments to pass to the underlying interpreter command.
+  Additional arguments to pass to the interpreter.

 ``timeout``: